 What is immunization?

-Immunization is a way to protect your child from getting a number of illnesses.
-Many of these illnesses are easily spread from child to child and can cause serious health problems.
+Immunization is a way to protect people from getting a number of illnesses.
+Many of these illnesses can spread easily and cause serious health problems.
 They can even cause death.

 - Rubeola (measles)

 - Rubella (German measles)

 If you have had any of these illnesses, you may not need vaccines for them.